justnath36/vuelicious/README.md

 # Vuelicious
-:rocket: Whilst learning Vue.js, I searched far and wide for an easy entry point that contains the necessary functionality such as state management and router capabilities.
+:rocket: Whilst learning Vue.js, I searched far and wide for an easy entry point that contains the necessary functionality such as state management and routing capability.
 This repo includes Vue.js, Vuetify, Vuex, PWA and Vue Router.
 Small examples are provided in the source that enable rapid prototyping.
 Hack away!

 Demo: https://dreamy-meitner-16425b.netlify.app/